hepsi-027/openlab/README.md

 # openlab
-The repository comprises of the materials for the OST lab session
+The repository comprises of the records for the OST lab session

-Instructions